Affiliate links on Android Authority may earn us a commission. Learn more.

 - “Alexa, make my [thermostat name] warmer/colder.”
 If you don’t specify an amount, the default change is 2F or 1C.

 - “Alexa, set the [thermostat name] to Heat/Cool/Heat-Cool mode.”

 Cross-platform support will hopefully improve in the near future.
-Both Amazon and Google are backers of Matter, a newly-launched protocol that lets branded accessories work on any major smart home platform.
-It will take time for the standard to spread to all device types.
+Both Amazon and Google are backers of Matter, a recently-launched network protocol that lets branded accessories work on any major smart home platform.
+It will take time for the standard to spread to all device categories.

 Google is phasing out the Nest app, so chances are anything compatible with Alexa is already set up in Google Home.
 If you do have a Nest account, follow instructions to migrate it to a Google account.

 There’s no easy answer to this one beyond the fact that they don’t support Alexa’s audio/video technology, and vice versa.
 It’s likely a deliberate move in the interest of product sales.

 There are a few ways, the easiest being to disable the Google Nest skill following the same steps used to activate it.
-You can also go into the Google Home app, select your account profile, then navigate to Home app settings > Partner Connections > Amazon Alexa and choose Remove Amazon access.
+You can also go into the Google Home app, then navigate to Settings > Partner Connections > Amazon Alexa and choose Remove Amazon access.
 You also have the choice of removing devices from Alexa one-by-one, but they may resurface when Alexa scans for new hardware.